banner

 A pleasant riverside walk which takes you to the main road at Ludham Bridge.
 On the way, you pass Buttle Marsh, a newly created nature reserve which has scrapes and reedbeds designed to attract rare bitterns.
 About a mile along riverside paths, it can be muddy at times.

-Start the walk at How Hill staithe and follow the rivebank with the river on your right.
+Start the walk at How Hill Staithe and follow the riverbank with the river on your right.

 wilgress Walk 12